bhagyashri49641/Bellabeat_data_analysis/README.md

 Data collected includes (1) physical activity recorded in minutes, (2) heart rate, (3) sleep monitoring, (4) daily activity and (5) steps.

 ### 2.2 Limitations of Data Set:
-Data collected from year 2016.
+- Data collected from year 2016.
 Users' daily activity, fitness and sleeping habits, diet and food consumption may have changed since then, hence data may not be timely or relevant.
-Sample size of 30 female FitBit users is not representative of the entire female population.
+- Sample size of 30 female FitBit users is not representative of the entire female population.
+The central limit theorem general rule of n≥30 applies and we can use the t test for statstic reference.
+However, a larger sample size is preferred for the analysis.
-As data is collected in a survey, hence unable to ascertain the integrity or accuracy of data.
+- As data is collected in a survey, hence unable to ascertain the integrity or accuracy of data.
+- Upon further investigation with ```n_distinct()``` to check for unique user Id, the set has 33 user data from daily activity, 24 from sleep and only 8 from weight.
+There are 3 extra users and some users did not record their data for tracking daily activity and sleep.
+- For the 8 user data for weight, 5 users manually entered their weight and 3 recorded via a connected wifi device (eg: wifi scale).
+- Most data is recorded from Tuesday to Thursday, which may not be comprehensive enough to form an accurate analysis.

 ### 2.3 Is Data ROCCC?
 A good data source is ROCCC which stands for Reliable, Original, Comprehensive, Current, and Cited.